mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 191 - Misplaced Responsibility/readme.md

 class GraphicEditor {
   constructor() {
     this.PI = 3.14;
-    // We shouldn't define it here
+    // You shouldn't define it here
   }

   pi() {